Kayes: Economy and transport

 Kayes lies on the Route Nationale 1 (RN1) highway and is 612 km by road from Bamako and 96 km from the border with Senegal.
 The town has an international airport (Kayes Airport), and lies on the Dakar-Niger Railway which offered regional passenger train service to Bamako three times a week via Kati and Diamou as of 2013.
 The area is rich in gold and iron.

 Climate

 Kayes has a hot semi-arid climate (Köppen climate classification BSh).
 The climate is subject to the West African Monsoon with all the rainfall occurring between June and October.
 August is the wettest month.
 There is almost no rainfall during the other seven months of the year.
 The total annual rainfall is around 650 mm.
 Kayes is nicknamed the "pressure cooker of Africa" due to its extreme heat; the town is surrounded by iron-rich mountains which contribute to the temperature.
 The town has been described as the hottest continuously inhabited town in Africa.
 The average daily high temperature in the city is 36.4 °C, with temperatures usually peaking in April and May at an average of nearly 42 °C.

+On 3 April 2024, a temperature of 48.5 °C was recorded in Kayes; this is the highest temperature that has ever been reported in Mali.